luisalmanza/christmas-matches/README.md

 You can register all the players in the app.

-This is planned especially for the Christmas games.
+This is planned especially for Christmas games.

 ## Frontend Technologies